 It almost happened to me but I’m glad I instinctively felt that I wasn’t supposed to be there because people were staring at me and I could hear them laughing.
 So pay close attention to signs and indications in train cars to avoid getting into a women-only one.
 Keep in mind that this policy is only effective at certain times of the day (at rush hour for example) and of the year (holidays excluded)!

 This policy was put into practice following the complaints of many women who reported indecent touching or groping in subway carriages.
 Since complaining or starting an argument in public is frowned upon in Japan, women couldn’t do anything about the perverts that assaulted them.
 Fortunately, these incidents do not happen as often nowadays thanks to this policy.

 4. Japanese Etiquette – Don’t Eat Or Drink On The Street

 No law forbids eating or drinking on the streets but it’s not something you do in Japan, especially while walking.
 Japanese people also avoid eating in trains and subways for hygiene purposes so try to do the same.
 If you have to eat outside, find a bench for example and eat your meal quietly, don’t lave any junk behind and don’t embarrass anyone around you!

-5. Japanese Etiquette – Don’t Cross The Street On A Red Light
+5. Japanese Rules – Don’t Cross The Street On A Red Light

 Pedestrian signals should be respected all over the world.
 In Japan, they are followed religiously.
 Gaijin are often considered to be troublemakers because they cross streets when and where they want to.
 So try to avoid doing that and spare yourself all the mean and disapproving stares! 😉